 Implied volatility measures also indicated caution with one-month gauges for the pound remaining elevated despite a dip this week compared to the euro and the Japanese yen.

 5/ IS IT SPRINGYET?

 It is that time of year, when central bank governors, finance ministers, policy-makers and investors from around the globe gather in Washington for the spring meeting of the International Monetary Fund and World Bank.
 A Group of 20 central bankers and finance ministers meeting takes place on the sidelines.

 There is no shortage of topics to talk about.
 Concerns over the health of the global economy amid trade wars and other political uncertainties such as Brexit have sent jitters through markets.

-Speaking in the run up to the gathering of the great and good of policy making and finance, IMF chief Christine Lagarde has called the outlook for growth “precarious” and warned that years of high public debt and low interest rates over the past decade have left many countries with limited room to act when the next downturn arrives.
+Speaking in the run-up to the gathering of the great and good of policy-making and finance, IMF chief Christine Lagarde has called the outlook for growth “precarious”.
+She warned that years of high public debt and low interest rates over the past decade have left many countries with limited room to act when the next downturn arrives.

-(Reporting by Karin Strohecker, Abhinav Ramnarayan and Saikat Chatterjee in London, Alden Bentley in New York and Marius Zaharia in Hong Kong; Editing by Andrew Cawthorne)
+(Reporting by Karin Strohecker, Abhinav Ramnarayan, Saikat Chatterjee and Dhara Ranasinghe in London, Alden Bentley in New York and Marius Zaharia in Hong Kong; Editing by Andrew Cawthorne/Mark Heinrich)